zi-hui/tp/docs/UserGuide.md

 #### 3.3.3.
 Delete an ingredient: `deleteingredient`
 You can delete a specific ingredient and reduce the quantity of an ingredient from the ingredient's inventory in Kitchen Helper by using the ingredient's index.
+<br> You will be prompted whether to delete ingredient cost from total expenditure, in the event you are deleting this ingredient because you added it wrongly and would not like to count its cost into total expenditure.
+<br> If you refuse this prompt, you will then be prompted whether to add ingredient cost to amount used in cooking, in the event you are manually deleting ingredients you have cooked or consumed.

 __Format__: `deleteingredient /i <INGREDIENT_INDEX> [/q <QUANTITY>]`
 <br>